kaiwaehner/kafka-streams-machine-learning-examples/readme.md

 # Machine Learning + Kafka Streams Examples

-This project contains **examples which demonstrate how to deploy analytic models to mission-critical, scalable production leveraging Apache Kafka's Streams API.**
+This project contains **examples which demonstrate how to deploy analytic models to mission-critical, scalable production leveraging [Apache Kafka](https://kafka.apache.org/) and its [Streams API](docs.confluent.io/current/streams/index.html).**
 Examples will include analytic models built with TensorFlow, Keras, H2O, Python, DeepLearning4J and other technologies.

 ## Installation and Usage